MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/domains-faq.md

 When you add multiple domains to Office 365, you can host any of the services (like email) on any of the domains you've added.  *When you change your email to Office 365, by updating a domain's MX record, ALL email sent to that domain will start coming to Office 365.*

 ::: moniker range="o365-worldwide"

+> [!NOTE]
+> If you have already added a domain contoso.com to a O365 tenant, we can still add the sub domain xyz.contoso.com to another Office365 tenant, when adding the subdomain you will be prompted to add a txt record in the dns hosting provider.

 ## Why do I have an "onmicrosoft.com" domain?

 Office 365 creates a domain for you, like *contoso.onmicrosoft.com*, when you sign up with the service.
 The user ID that you create when you sign up includes the domain, like *alan@contoso.onmicrosoft.com*.